 Active-duty military personnel not only get free consultations, but 10% off my quoted fees.Also, for a processing fee of 4%, I can accept credit- or debit-card payments over the phone if you have a Visa, MasterCard, American Express or Discover Card.
 If you want to pay by phone, then email me your name and telephone number, and I’ll call you.
 Afterwards, I’ll email you a receipt.
 Note that I do not hold, record or otherwise keep any of your card information.

 Relocated to Wisconsin in July of 1992 from New Orleans, Louisiana.
 Hobbies/pastimes include attending area art exhibits and other art-related things, collecting kitschy, retro glassware, cooking spicy foreign and domestic cuisine (especially Cajun/Creole - click HERE for some of my favorite recipes), biking around scenic Milwaukee when the weather permits, and traveling abroad.

 Please let me know if I can do anything for you.
-I give unlimited, free telephone and e-mail consultations to people who have cases for which they might need an attorney to represent them in Wisconsin. *Call or email me anytime if you need help!
+I give unlimited, free telephone and e-mail consultations for a variety of legal matters to people who have cases for which they might need an attorney to represent them in Wisconsin. *Call or email me anytime if you need help!

 Telephone: (414) 224-0668

 I was selected as one of the top 100